CREATION OF THE MUSEUM

-Meantime, I learned the basics of Polish during 3 intensive weeks in Argentina, wanting to surprise to my friends in Radomsko.
+Meantime, I learned the basics of Polish language during 3 intensive weeks in Argentina, wanting to surprise my friends in Radomsko.

-But the surprise was for me : I discovered that Radomsko had just twinned with Kyriat Bialik (a town in Israel) and when I saw 200 Israeli students, walking in the streets of Radomsko, all wearing blue jeans, white shirts and singing the “Hatikva” (the Israeli National anthem), the emotion was unbelievable !
+But the surprise was for me : when I came back, I discovered that Radomsko had just twinned with Kyriat Bialik (a town in Israel) and when I saw 200 Israeli students walking in the streets of Radomsko, all wearing blue jeans and white shirts, and singing the “Hatikva” (the Israeli National anthem), the emotion was unbelievable !

 I could only cry.
 It was like in a dream.
-My father and his friends z”l would never have believed what i was seeing !!
+My father and his friends would never believe what I was seeing !!

 At the end of the day, the students of Radomsko and Kyriat Bialik hugged eachother, wishing to meet very soon again.

-To see Jews and Poles embrace one another was for me “The Twilight Zone” !
+To see Jews and Poles embracing one another was for me like “The Twilight Zone” !

 I thought that Radomsko deserved a huge project in the city.
 But which one ?

-Since then we became friends and she is now the Director of Communication of the “Kesselman Museum” in Poland.
+Since then we became friends and she is now the Director of Communication of the “Kesselman Museum” in Poland, along with Mr Zygma.

-It took me 18 months of intensive effort and research in all the Archives concerning Radomsko (in Piotrkow Trybunalski, in the Yizkor Bukh of Radomsk online and in the book itself in Yiddish and Hebrew, at the Regional Museum of Radomsko, at the Sąd/Tribunal, in the City Hall and the Prefecture).
-I even went to Canada, Israel and Argentina to film the Radomskers, survivors of World War II, in order to collect all the evidence, indefatigably.
+It took me 18 months of intensive effort and research in all the Archives concerning Radomsko.
+A few weeks in the Archives of Piotrków Trybunalski, at the Regional Museum of Radomsko, at the Sąd/Tribunal and in the City Hall, and at the Prefecture of Radomsko.
+And also reading the +600 pages of the Yizkor Bukh of Radomsk in English online and in the original book in Yiddish and Hebrew.
+I even went to Canada, Israel and Argentina to film Radomskers, survivors of World War II, in order to collect all the evidence, indefatigably.

 Then I had to choose a company to install the plates in the streets of Radomsko.
 The choice was difficult…

-We inaugurated the “Kesselman Museum”, the First Jewish Open Air Museum in Europe, on June 2nd 2014, on my father’s civil birthday z”l, in the presence of a large number of Ambassadors from Europe, Israel and Argentina, the Great Chief Rabbi of Poland and a hundred guests from all over the world.
+We inaugurated the “Kesselman Museum in Radomsko”, the First Jewish Open Air Museum in Europe, on June 2nd 2014, on my late father’s civil birthday z”l, in the presence of a large number of Ambassadors from Europe, Israel and Argentina, with the Chief Rabbi of Poland and a hundred guests from all over the world.